zbowden/KerbTest/README.txt

 	2. Postgres -- just point to the name of the DSN you created for testing the postgres connection (or you can configure a connection string):

     <add name="PGConnection" connectionString="DSN=MBTASP_DSN" providerName="System.Data.Odbc"/>

+Testing:
+	1. Use Internet Explorer to test in order to easily use Kerberos.
+	2. Add the webserver you're using to the Trusted sites of your Internet Explorer instance in order to allow Kerberos/impersonation to work.